 What you need to do

-If you want to claim the rebate in the 2019-20 annual return, you need to keep the following records:
+To claim the rebate in your annual return, you need to keep the following records.

-- A baseline total of all Queensland full-time positions as at 1 July 2019.
-These positions
+- A baseline total of all Queensland full-time positions as at 1 July 2019 and 1 July 2020

 - are filled by an employee, other than a person deemed to be an employee under the Payroll Tax Act 1971 (i.e. contractor or worker providing services under an employment-agent arrangement), who is either paid Queensland taxable wages or wages that are partially or fully exempt from payroll tax under the Act

 - have responsibilities that require, on average, at least 35 hours of work per week for the employer.

 Monthly employee counts